wttech/aet-cookbook/README.md

 If included it will override system users for Tomcat, Karaf and Apache with develop user.
 This has been done in order to enable uploads of AET artifacts to these services.

+### Prerequisites recipe

+* `aet::prerequisites` - Contains all required recipes and overrides for this cookbook to work correctly on both windows and linux.

+### Helper recipes

+* `aet::nssm` - Install NSSM tool to manage Browsermob service in windows.
+It is included in prerequisites.
+* `aet::prunsrv` - Install NSSM tool to manage Karaf service in windows.
+It is included in prerequisites.

+### Tools recipe

+* `aet::tools` - Installs useful tools.

 ### Mongo DB

 Recipes: